 Writing is a great workout

-As an entrepreneur, you provide value to the market.
-To be competitive and effective, you need to include a certain degree of creativity in your strategy, in the design of the products/services or how you deliver them.
+You are expected to provide value to the market, your team and your clients.
+To be competitive and effective, you need to include a certain degree of creativity in your strategy, in the design of the products/services or in how you deliver them.

 While software and apps are valuable tools for modern entrepreneurs, there is nothing like writing on a journal, wallboard, or notepad to develop ideas.

 However, I have noticed there are two major misconceptions about writing and scribbling:

 1) You write because you are inspired